-Police questioning person in suspected opioid death at NYC day care
+Police Questioning Person in Suspected Opioid Death at Bronx Day Care

 As the rapid spread of fentanyl has propelled a grim death toll in New York City and elsewhere, young children have not been spared.

 Opioids were the leading cause of poisoning deaths in children five years old and younger from 2005 to 2018, a study in the journal Pediatrics found.
-And opioids accounted for a growing share of fatal poisonings in young children.

 The study, published in March, looked at 731 poisoning-related deaths across 40 states.
 The authors found that opioids, a class of synthetic drugs that includes prescribed pain relievers but also illegal narcotics such as heroin and fentanyl, contributed to nearly half, or 47%, of those deaths.